-- at least two Chinese medicine practitioner members registered in both divisions of Chinese herbal medicine and acupuncture - at least one educationalist a specialist in designing courses in Chinese medicine, preferably with some exposure to practice of Chinese medicine and senior management experience gained with an educational institution. - at least one Chinese medicine academic from a University or equivalent. - two Board members.
+- at least two Chinese medicine practitioner members registered in both divisions of Chinese herbal medicine and acupuncture - at least one educationalist a specialist in designing courses in Chinese medicine, preferably with some exposure to practice of Chinese medicine and senior management experience gained with an educational institution - at least one Chinese medicine academic - two Board members.

 The FCMA highly recommends that two Board members be represented on the accreditation committee.
-This recommendation is consistent with the Intergovernmental Agreement for a National Registration and Accreditation Scheme for the Health Professions issued by the Council of Australian Governments (COAG) on 26 March 20082.
+This recommendation is consistent with the Intergovernmental Agreement for a National Registration and Accreditation Scheme for the Health Professions issued by the Council of Australian Governments (COAG) on 26 March 2008.
 It explicitly recommended that the members of the accreditation committee should include:

-- (a) Registered practitioners; - (b) Persons with education and training expertise; - (c) Persons who are not members of the relevant profession; and - (d) At least two persons who are also members of the Board.3
+- (a) Registered practitioners; - (b) Persons with education and training expertise; - (c) Persons who are not members of the relevant profession; and - (d) At least two persons who are also members of the Board.

-The FCMA believes that the two Board members on the accreditation committee would be indispensable in facilitatinthe seamless communication between the Committee and the Board, thereby contributing to the quality assurance of the work of the committee.
+The FCMA believes that the two Board members on the accreditation committee would be indispensable in facilitating seamless communication between the committee and the Board, thus also contributing to quality assurance of the work of the committee.

 Based on the experience the FCMA gained in Victoria, it is not necessary that the accreditation committee includes a representative of the community.
-The meetings of the accreditation committee will largely focus on the technical aspects of the courses provided by educational providers and, as such, will require expert knowledge of Chinese medicine theory and practice.
+The meetings of the accreditation committee will largely focus on the technical aspects of the courses provided by educational providers and, as such, will require expect knowledge of Chinese medicine theory and practice.
 Contributions from non-specialists may not be constructive to the work of the committee.